Constructing locally flat surfaces in 4-manifolds: Representing primitive homology classes by locally flat tori

 \subsection{More general results}

-We end this section by stating the more general theorems that were proven by Lee--Wilczy\'{n}ski~\cite{LW97}*{Theorem~1.1} and by Kasprowski, Powell, Teichner, and the author in~\cite{KPRT:sigmet}*{Theorem~1.2}.
+We end this section by stating the more general theorems that were proven by Lee--Wilczy\'{n}ski~\cite[{Theorem~1.1}]{LW97} and by Kasprowski, Powell, Teichner, and the author in~\cite[{Theorem~1.2}]{KPRT:sigmet}.
 For the statement below, we remark that an embedding is said to be \emph{simple} if the fundamental group of the complement is abelian.
-The divisibility of a class $x\in H_2(N;\Z)$ is the least integer $d$ such that $x=dy$ for some $0\neq y\in H_2(N;\Z)$.
+The divisibility of a class $x\in H_2(M;\Z)$ is the least integer $d$ such that~$x=dy$ for some $0\neq y\in H_2(M;\Z)$.
+The signature of a $4$-manifold $M$ is denoted by $\sigma(M)$.

-\begin{theorem}[\cite{LW97}*{Theorem~1.1}] Let $M$ be a compact, oriented, simply connected 4-manifold whose boundary is a disjoint and possibly empty union of integral homology spheres.
+\begin{theorem}[{\cite[{Theorem~1.1}]{LW97}}] Let $M$ be a compact, oriented, simply connected $4$-manifold whose boundary is a disjoint and possibly empty union of integral homology spheres.
 Suppose $x\in H_2(M;\Z)$ is a nonzero class of divisibility $d$.
-Then there exists a simple, topologically locally flat embedding $\Sigma\hookrightarrow M$ representing $x$ by an oriented surface of genus $g>0$ if and only if
+Then there exists a simple, locally flat embedding $\Sigma\hookrightarrow M$ representing $x$ by an oriented surface of genus $g>0$ if and only if

 \end{theorem}